bord81/DSP_lib_common/README.md

 # DSP_lib_common

-This is a work in progress so things may change.
+This is a DSP C++ library with some helper scripts in Python for data visulization.

-It's a development of my DSP experiments started at https://github.com/bord81/ADC-001-DSP

-Now it's not tied to any hardware, works only with WAV formats and requires libsndfile which you can get from http://www.mega-nerd.com/libsndfile/ or https://github.com/erikd/libsndfile
+It works with WAV format and requires libsndfile which you can get from http://www.mega-nerd.com/libsndfile/ or https://github.com/erikd/libsndfile

-The libary is designed to be used as .so and there are also some convenience scripts:
+Compile it with CMake and use it as .so and also check these files:

 dsp_lookup.py - to check file sample rate and samples count